dariolaplaca/MovieTips2/Readme.md

 - Backend: Java, Spring Boot
 - Database: MySQL
-- API Integration: The Movie Database (TMDb) API
+- API Integration: The Movie Database (TMDb) API (You need an API BEARER KEY from the site and set it up as an environment variable named TMDB_API_KEY)
+- Front-End: Angular, BootStrap